 Test which incentives work best with your audience (or ask them in a test survey!)

-If in doubt, make sure you state that there is ‘no purchase necessary’ and link to a set of prize draw rules.
+If in doubt, make sure you state that there is ‘no purchase necessary’ and link to a set of prize draw T&Cs.

 Collecting customer data online doesn’t have to mean creating and distributing a multiple question survey.

-You may find that your audience responds better to mini surveys of just 2 or 3 questions, or even a series single question surveys or polls, asked over a period of time, included for example in your monthly newsletter.
+You may find that your audience responds better to mini surveys of just two or three questions.
+They might even prefer a series single question surveys or polls, asked over a period of time, included for example in your monthly newsletter.

 Test which approach works best for your audience.

-If you’re targeting individual consumers, you should be researching their gender, age, occupation, income, lifestyle, and attitudes.
+If you’re targeting individual consumers, you should be capturing their:

-To improve your email marketing metrics, your aim should be to collect customer data that is highly relevant to your business model and your current objectives, and will allow you to understand who, how and why your customers purchase/engage.
+To improve your email marketing metrics, your aim should be to collect customer data that is highly relevant to your business model and current objectives.
+What data will allow you to understand who, how, and why your customers purchase/engage in your sector?

 Key areas to cover in your survey include: